You will notice

 This is usually

-caused by high blood pressure causing the retinas to detach; in some
+caused by high blood pressure causing the retinas to detach.
+In about 50%

 cases, treating the high blood pressure can mean the retinas successfully

-re-attach, so try treating it first.
-Blindness alone is not a reason for euthanasia in my opinion,
+Blindness alone is not a reason for euthanasia in my opinion: cats

-psychologically affected by blindness as humans are (see
+psychologically affected by blindness as humans are.
+Blindness in

-conjunction with some of the other symptoms described in this section,
+conjunction with some of the other symptoms described on this page,

 however, may be grounds for saying goodbye.